1ordo/RAG-Medical-Assistant/README.md

 This system combines two powerful approaches:

-### Medical Knowledge (Ollama Llama 3.2)
+### Medical Knowledge (AI Models)
-The Llama 3.2 model provides general medical knowledge and can help with:
+Both Ollama Llama 3.2 and Google Gemini provide comprehensive medical knowledge and can help with:
 - Symptom analysis and possible conditions
 - General health advice and recommendations
 - When to seek medical attention